urbit/docs/tutorials/arvo/cli-tutorial.md

 `sole-effect`.
 Otherwise we use `%klr`, which prints it stylistically (here it makes the text green and bold).

-The following allows either `~zod`, the host ship, and its moons to connect to this app's command line interface using `|link`.
+The following allows either `~zod`, or the host ship and its moons, to connect to this app's command line interface using `|link`.
 ```hoon
 ++  can-connect